gcheron/P-CNN/README.md

 \[5\] A. Vedaldi and K. Lenc.
 MatConvNet - Convolutional Neural Networks for MATLAB.

 \[6\] H. Jhuang, J. Gall, S. Zuffi, C. Schmid, and M. J. Black.
 Towards understanding action recognition.
 ICCV 2013.

+\[7\] M. Rohrbach, S. Amin, M. Andriluka and B. Schiele.
+A Database for Fine Grained Activity Detection of Cooking Activities.
+CVPR 2012.

 ####Acknowledgements
 We graciously thank the authors of the previous code releases and video benchmark for making them publicly available.